rtcharity/resources.eahub.org/content/guides_and_tips/tips-from-student-organizations.md

 I’m not sure how to fix this in general; suggestions include:

-Lower expectations of initial turnout/clarify that chapter leaders will likely need to wait around 1-2 years until the group is large and self-sustaining-ish
+* Lower expectations of initial turnout/clarify that chapter leaders will likely need to wait around 1-2 years until the group is large and self-sustaining-ish

-Focus more on initial recruitment, to make it more likely that the group gets big and sustainable quickly
+* Focus more on initial recruitment, to make it more likely that the group gets big and sustainable quickly

-Not sure if this will work; I feel like our history, the norms we’ve established through trial and error, and our community are important above and beyond the number of individual members.
+* Not sure if this will work; I feel like our history, the norms we’ve established through trial and error, and our community are important above and beyond the number of individual members.
 One possibility is to hope that there is shared community at the start, via either LW or people who are already EA’s in an area

-Establish A Regular Meeting That Draws People
+### Establish A Regular Meeting That Draws People

 We described ours here; all materials are here

 Other models: Harvard brings in speakers, Berkeley teaches a class

-Recruitment Methods We’ve Tried
+### Recruitment Methods We’ve Tried

-Relying on personal contacts: Generally low yield, but produced committed people.
+* Relying on personal contacts: Generally low yield, but produced committed people.
 Was better for us at the start; we eventually basically ran out of easily recruitable and interested people we knew.

-Posting to EA Forum and LW Meetups list: super effective given the minimal time it takes.
+* Posting to EA Forum and LW Meetups list: super effective given the minimal time it takes.
 We got maybe ¼ of our regular attendees from these posts.

-Blind emails: Not effective.
+* Blind emails: Not effective.
 We ‘recruited’ exactly one person this way.

-Advertising in-person to interested groups: Effective for us. (e.g. relevant classes, other relevant student groups)
+* Advertising in-person to interested groups: Effective for us. (e.g. relevant classes, other relevant student groups)

-General outreach: e.g. sharing our website/mailing list, handing out flyers, etc. Was probably not effective, at least in terms of getting new attendees to our meetings
+* General outreach: e.g. sharing our website/mailing list, handing out flyers, etc. Was probably not effective, at least in terms of getting new attendees to our meetings

-From Ben at Harvard:
+<a name="stutips-harvard-may2014"></a> ## From Ben at Harvard

-May 2014

-Originally published on benkuhn.net
+*Originally published on <a href="benkuhn.net">benkuhn.net</a>, May 2014*

 Many effective altruists want to spread EA ideas.
 As co-president of Harvard Effective Altruism for the last two years, I have some experience in this area that I thought might be helpful to share.
 My experience is specific to Harvard Effective Altruism, but the lessons generalize to creating other groups of like-minded people from scratch.

-Word of mouth
+### Word of mouth

 When I first took over HEA, I hoped that we’d be able to spread by word-of-mouth—that I’d find a few friends who seemed like good fits and get them as excited about HEA as I was, and then they’d recruit their own friends and the cycle would repeat.